Ced2911/sega_saturn_drive_log/readme.md

 > With 3Mhz or 6Mhz clock (cd-rom 1x/2x speed ?)

+> Some clock is running at

 > CD_BIN_OE is not OE, it's a flag

+> PIN 13 is toggle at 41hz or 84hz like CD_BIN_OE

+> CD_BIN_CLK is running at 2.1Mhz or 4Mhz

+> CD_BIN_DATA is 24Bit long

+> PIN 15 seem to be always low

+> PIN 12 seem to be a clock

+> PIN 11 Always low

 # Pinout
 20 Pin drive